benzino87/ChoreChamps/README.md

 # ChoreChamps
-Easy-to-use chore tracker for children, influenced by the agile development model and applied at home!
-Parents will now have an easy way of tracking their children's progress on daily/weekly/monthly chores.
+Easy-to-use chore tracker for children, influenced by a web app that monitors progress for agile development team sprints applied at home!
+Parents will now have an easy way to assign and distribute chores, and the ability to track their children's progress on daily/weekly/monthly basis.
 Kids will have a very intuitive application that uses a points based system for rewarding their hard work.